Islandora/documentation/docs/islandora/drupal-bundle-configurations.md

 Content types and media bundles can be thought of as web [forms](https://www.drupal.org/docs/user_guide/en/structure-widgets.html) consisting of fields.
 Drupal provides [widgets](https://www.drupal.org/docs/8/creating-custom-modules/create-a-custom-field-widget) to define the behavior of a field and field storage to define how the data is stored in the database.
 Drupal provides various [display modes](https://www.drupal.org/docs/8/api/entity-api/display-modes-view-modes-and-form-modes) to show the forms to user when they are editing (Manage form display) or viewing (Manage display).

 Content models are packaged as modules for installation.
-Currently, all yml files packaged inside a moduel are put in `config/install` folder of the module.
-Example content types: [islandora_collection](https://github.com/Islandora-CLAW/islandora_collection), [islandora_image](https://github.com/Islandora-CLAW/islandora_image).
+All yml files are put in `config/install` folder of the module.
+Example content models: [islandora_collection](https://github.com/Islandora-CLAW/islandora_collection), [islandora_image](https://github.com/Islandora-CLAW/islandora_image).
+Note that not all content models would contain media bundles.

-The following files defines the bundle themselves.
+The following files define the bundles themselves.
 It contains some metadata about the bundle and lists its dependencies.
 ```
 node.type.your_content_type.yml
 media_entity.bundle.your_media_bundle.yml
 ```

 The following files define the fields attached to the bundle forms.
 There must be one config file for each field in your bundle, except for the default drupal fields.
 ```
 field.field.node.your_content_type.field_name1.yml
 field.field.node.your_content_type.field_name2.yml